osxfuse/osxfuse/README.md

 ---

+**Note:**

-**Note:** Xcode 4.3 does no longer include autotools (aclocal, autoconf, autoheader, automake, autoreconf) and libtool (glibtoolize), that are needed to build `libosxfuse`.
+* Xcode 4.3 does no longer include autotools (aclocal, autoconf, autoheader, automake, autoreconf) and libtool (glibtoolize), that are needed to build `libosxfuse`.
 Install MacPorts and run the following command in Terminal to install the required tools, if the build fails:

         sudo port install autoconf automake libtool

+* PackageMaker.app has been moved to the "Auxiliary Tools for Xcode" package in Xcode 4.3 and has to be installed separably.
+The package can be obtained at https://developer.apple.com/downloads (free Apple Developer ID required).

 ---